polysyllabic/chaos/docs/installation.md

 - Choose your OS version.
 Select `Raspberry Pi OS (other) -> Raspberry Pi OS Lite (32-bit)`.
   Unless you also plan to use the Pi as a desktop, the Lite image is recommended because it skips the desktop environment, which you do not need for TCC operation.
-Recent 32-bit Raspberry Pi OS images may still boot a 64-bit kernel by default on the first boot; if that happens, the installer will switch back to a 32-bit kernel and ask you to reboot once before continuing.
+Recent 32-bit Raspberry Pi OS images on the Pi 4 may still boot a 64-bit kernel by default on the first boot; if that happens, the installer will install the matching 32-bit kernel packages, switch back to a 32-bit kernel, and ask you to reboot once before continuing.
 - Select your storage device.
 This should appear as something like "Mass Storage Device USB Device"
 - Choose a hostname, e.g., `raspberrypi`.
 - Set localization for your region.